Synchronization under Dynamic Constraints: Problem Definitions

 While the previously defined orders are bringing ``positive'' constraints to the future transitions of a word, in the sense that the visit of a state $p$ will demand for a later visit of the state $q$ (as opening the lid demands closing the lid later in our introductory example), we will now introduce an order which yields ``negative'' constraints.
 The third kind of order demands for a pair of states $(p, q)$ that the (first) visit of the state $q$ forbids any future visits of the state $p$ (like do not turn the box after opening the lid).
 This stands in contrast to the previous orders where we could made up for a ``forbidden'' visit of the state $p$ by visiting $q$ again.
-The order $l<f$ will only be considered on paths since when we consider the state set~$Q$, every pair in $R$ would already be violated in position 0. \begin{definition}[\textmd{Order $l<f$ on paths}] $p \ordp q :\Leftrightarrow \forall r \in Q:$ $ \last(p, w, \{r\}) < \first(q, w, \{r\}). $ \end{definition} Note that $\ordp$ is not transitive; e.g., for $R=\{(1,2), (2,3)\}$ we are allowed to go from 3 to~1 as long as we have not transitioned from 1 to 2 yet.
-For the order~3 we will also consider the special case of $R$ being a strict total order (irreflexive, asymmetric, transitive, and total).
-We then investigate the complexity of the introduced problems.
-An overview on the obtained results is given in Table~\ref{tbl:results}. \begin{definition}[\textmd{{\sc Sync-Under-Total-$\ordp$}}] Given a DCA $A = (Q, \Sigma, \delta)$, a strict and total order $R \subseteq Q^2$.
+The order $l<f$ will only be considered on paths since when we consider the state set~$Q$, every pair in $R$ would already be violated in position~0. \begin{definition}[\textmd{Order $l<f$ on paths}] \end{definition} Note that $\ordp$ is not transitive; e.g., for $R=\{(1,2), (2,3)\}$ we are allowed to go from 3 to~1 as long as we have not transitioned from 1 to 2 yet.
+For the order $l<f$, we will also consider the special case of $R$ being a strict total order (irreflexive, asymmetric, transitive, and total). \begin{definition}[\textmd{{\sc Sync-Under-Total-$\ordp$}}] {\textsc{Sync-Under-Total-$\ordp$}} Given a DCA $A = (Q, \Sigma, \delta)$, a strict and total order $R \subseteq Q^2$.
 Is there a word $w \in \Sigma^*$ with $|Q.w| = 1$ and $R \subseteq\, \ordp$? \end{definition} The orders on path could also be stated as LTL formulas of some kind which need to be satisfied on every path induced by a synchronizing word $w$ and our hardness results transfer to the more general problem whether a given DCA can be synchronized by a word such that every path induced by $w$ satisfies a given LTL formula.
-The orders on sets could be translated into LTL formulas which need to be satisfied on the path in the power-set-automaton starting in the state representing $Q$.
-Despite the similarity of the chosen orders and their translated LTL formulas we need different constructions for the considered orders as the presented attempts mostly do not transfer to the other problems.
-Therefore, it is not to be expected that a general construction for restricted LTL formulas can be obtained.
-Our aim is to focus on restricting the order in which states appear and disappear on a path in the automaton or on a path in the power-set-automaton (remember the introductory example).
-Hence, we have chosen the stated definitions in order to investigate the complexity of problems where the LTL formula is always of the same type, i.e., comparing only the last or first appearances of states on a path.
-We leave it to future research to investigate other types of LTL formulas.
-In order to express synchronizability of Kripke structures, an extension to CTL has been introduced in~\cite{DBLP:conf/icalp/Chatterjee016}.
-Note that synchronization of Kripke structures is more similar to D3-directing words~\cite{DBLP:journals/actaC/ImrehS99} for unary NFAs as in contrast to general DFAs the labels of the transitions are omitted in Kripke structures. \begin{definition}[\textmd{{\sc Careful Sync} (\PSPACE-complete~\cite{DBLP:journals/mst/Martyugin14})}] Given a DPA $A=(Q, \Sigma, \delta)$.
-Is there a word $w\in \Sigma^*$, s.t.\ $|Q.w| = 1$ and $w$ is defined on all $q\in Q$? \end{definition} \begin{definition}[\textmd{{\sc Vertex Cover} (NP-complete~\cite{DBLP:books/daglib/0086373})}] Given a graph $G=(V, E)$ and an integer $k\leq |V|$.
-Is there a vertex cover $V'\subseteq V$ of size $|V'|\leq k$?
-A vertex cover is a set of states that contains at least one vertex incident to every edge. \end{definition}
+The orders on sets could be translated into LTL formulas which need to be satisfied on the path in the powerset-automaton starting in the state representing $Q$.
+Using the temporal operators globally $\square$, finally $\lozenge$, and until $\mathcal{U}$, we can express the orders $\propto^{l \leq l}$, $\propto^{l < l}$, and $\propto^{l < f}$ as follows, see~\cite{DBLP:conf/podc/MannaP89,DBLP:conf/icalp/ChangMP92} for details on these operators.
+For instance, the order $p \propto^{l \leq l}q$ can be expressed as $\square (\lozenge q \vee \square \neg p)$, meaning that globally it holds that finally $q$ holds or globally $p$ does not hold; the order $p \propto^{l < l}q$ can be expressed as $\lozenge (q \wedge \square \neg p)$, meaning that finally $q$ holds and from there on $p$ does not hold anymore; and the order $p \propto^{l < f}q$ can be expressed as $\neg q\, \mathcal{U} (\square \neg p)$, meaning that there is a position from which on $p$ does not hold anymore and before that $q$ does not hold.